How to write a rhetorical analysis essay

 Rather than focusing on each rhetoric element, choosing the key ones is essential.
 Don’t lose yourself in details; focus on the general.

-Like other types of essays, you should begin with an introduction that includes a context, background, and strong thesis statement.
+Like other types of essays, start with an introduction that includes a context, background, and a strong thesis statement.

 A good rhetorical analysis introduction would include: